worldbank/stata-linter/README.md

 lint "test/bad.do" using "test/bad_corrected.do"
 ```

-In this case, the lint command will export a do-file called `bad_corrected.do`.
-Stata will ask you if you would like to perform a set of corrections.
-You can add the option `automatic` to perform the corrections automatically.
-Additionally, it is strongly recommended that the output file has a different name from the input file, as the original do-file should be kept as a backup.
+In this case, the lint command will create a do-file called `bad_corrected.do`.
+Stata will ask you if you would like to perform a set of corrections for each bad practice detected, one by one.
+You can add the option `automatic` to perform the corrections automatically and skip the manual confirmations.
+It is strongly recommended that the output file has a different name from the input file, as the original do-file should be kept as a backup.

-As a result of this command, for example,
+As a result of this command, a piece of Stata code as the following:

 ```stata
 #delimit ;